cropsinsilico/catherder/README.rst

 Todo
 ----

+- Fix bug where windows paths cause cache upload to root directory of repo
 - Make package general (e.g. 'Task Name' column coded in config file)
 - Create method for getting contacts from Smartsheet
 - Command for rolling back to a previous cache entry